Cultural Shift was a disabled-led strategic project funded by Spirit of 2012 and delivered by Little Cog in partnership with ARC.

 A Celebration of Determination 45 Days group had a platform to share their voices, their ideas and their experiences.

-25 Days to Find My Way is a project where disabled people explore identity whilst developing skills in photography, animation, portraiture and performance.
+25 Days to Find My Way was a project where disabled people explored identity whilst developing skills in photography, animation, portraiture and performance.

-‘Things that Matter’ is the working title of an exciting new group of disabled people comprised of six mentors, identified during a year-long project similar to 25 Days, who have been joined with six like-minded people interested in creating original theatre supported in a professional setting.
+‘Things that Matter’ was the working title of an exciting new group of disabled people comprised of six mentors who were identified during a year-long project similar to 25 Days, who were were joined with six like-minded people interested in creating original theatre supported in a professional setting.

-Performing Arts at ARC is a group who have come together wishing to develop various skills in the performing arts.
+Performing Arts at ARC was a group who came together wishing to develop various skills in the performing arts.

-Arctic Piranha Socials and Club Night A club night by and for learning disabled people and their friends – our socials are for planning and fun.
+Arctic Piranha Socials and Club Night was a club night by and for learning disabled people and their friends – with socials acting as a space for planning and fun.

 Full Circle is an ensemble of learning disabled actors with a striking visual style.
 After beginning as part of Stockton Day services Cultural Shift allowed the group to begin the transformation to professional company.
 Full Circle Theatre Company is now an associate company of ARC.